-Recommendation Strength Certainty of evidence 20.
-In patients with moderately severe CAP, we recommend treatment with Strong Moderate - amoxicillin 1000mg intravenously q6h, or; - penicillin 1 ME intravenously q6h 21.
-In patients with severe CAP admitted to the ward, we Strong Low recommend treatment with ceftriaxone 2000mg intravenously q24h, or; cefuroxime 1500mg intravenously q8h, or; cefotaxime 1000mg intravenously q6h 22.
-In patients with with moderately severe CAP and chronic GPS Ungraded lung disease and in patients with severe CAP admitted to the ward and known recent (<1year) colonisation with P. aeruginosa, empirical treatment covering P. aeruginosa is recommended.
-In patients with severe CAP admitted to the ward and known recent (<1year) colonisation with ESBL-producing Enterobacterales, empirical treatment covering the ESBL- producing species is recommended.
+Recommendation Strength Certainty of evidence

+21. In patients with moderately severe CAP, we recommend Strong Moderate empirical treatment with - amoxicillin 1000mg intravenously q6h, or; - penicillin 1 ME intravenously q6h 22.
+In patients with severe CAP admitted to the ward, we Strong Low recommend empirical treatment with ceftriaxone 2000mg intravenously q24h, or; cefuroxime 1500mg intravenously q8h, or; cefotaxime 1000mg intravenously q6h 23.
+In patients with moderately severe CAP and chronic lung GPS Ungraded disease and in patients with severe CAP admitted to the ward and known recent (<1year) respiratory colonisation with P. aeruginosa, empirical treatment covering P. aeruginosa is suggested.
+In patients with severe CAP admitted to the ward and known recent (<1year) colonisation with ESBL-producing Enterobacterales, empirical treatment covering the ESBL- producing species is suggested.